yuvadm/alarmpy/README.md

 #### Filtering

 When MQTT is enabled, all alerts are sent as separate messages on the specified topic.
-In case there is a need to include only specific alert, use the `mqtt-filter` parameter to provide a semicolon separated list of substrings.
-Each alert city will be checked against all filters, and only when a match is found, will an MQTT message be sent.
+In case there is a desire to include only specific alert, use the `mqtt-filter` parameter to provide a semicolon separated list of substrings enclosed in double quotes.
+Each alert city and area will be checked against all filters, and only when a match is found, will an MQTT message be sent.
+For example: `--mqtt-filter "gaza;negev"`.

 ## License